AU-Master-Thesis/thesis/sections/4-results/study-1.typ

     }
   ),
   caption: [
-    Distribution of distances travelled as the number of robots $N_R$ increases.
+    Distribution of distances travelled, as the number of robots $N_R$ increases.
 Each value#value-swatches is averaged over five different seeds; $#equation.as-set(params.seeds)$.
 Corresponds with Figure 4 in @gbpplanner.
 C = Circle Scenario, EB = Environment Obstacles Scenario.
   ]
 )<f.circle-experiment-distance-travelled>